Register your overseas travel and/or residential details here.

 There is high risk to your security in Madagascar due to the unpredictable security situation and we advise against all tourist and other non-essential travel.

-New Zealanders travelling or resident in Madagascar should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Madagascar should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

-New Zealanders travelling or resident in Madagascar are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.
+New Zealanders in Madagascar are strongly encouraged to register their details with the Ministry of Foreign Affairs and Trade.